Skip to main content

 • LO7.
 He presents the project to the evaluation panel and adequately answers the questions put to him.

 • LO8.
-The bibliographic review was carried out by searching for documents in an international scope.
+It does the bibliographic review looking for documents in an international scope.

 Skills